xymonkeith/CS2/Documentation/CS2_README.md

 ## Features
--Display puzzles that tackles different topics -Calculate score in the end
+-Display puzzles that tackles different topics
--Shows a diagram of how much intelligence you have in various inteligences
+----Calculate score in the end
+----Utilizes a polar bar chart to display how well you perform in a type of intelligence

 ## How to Run the Program
 -Have python installed
--Download the file: 'MindMirror'
+----Download the file: 'MindMirror'

 ## Example Output
 1.